Inocybe geophylla

-Inocybe geophylla, commonly known as the earthy inocybe, common white inocybe or white fibercap, is a poisonous mushroom of the genus Inocybe.
-It is widespread and common in Europe and North America, appearing under both conifer and deciduous trees in summer and autumn.
-The fruiting body is a small all-white or cream mushroom with a fibrous silky umbonate cap and adnexed gills.
-An all-lilac variety lilacina is also common.
+Inocybe geophylla, commonly known as the little white inocybe, white fiberhead, earthy inocybe, common white inocybe or white fibercap, is a species of fungi in the genus Inocybe.
+It has a common lilac-coloured variety, lilacina.

+Inocybe geophylla forms a small white to cream mushroom with a fibrous silky umbonate cap and adnexed gills.
+It is widespread in Europe and North America, appearing under conifer and deciduous trees in summer and autumn.
+The mushroom is poisonous.

-Taxonomy and naming
+Taxonomy

 It was first described in 1799 as Agaricus geophyllus by English naturalist James Sowerby in his work Coloured Figures of English Fungi or Mushrooms.
 Christiaan Hendrik Persoon spelt it Agaricus geophilus in his 1801 work Synopsis methodica fungorum.
 Its specific epithet is derived from the Ancient Greek terms geo- "earth", and phyllon "leaf".
 It was given its current binomial name in 1871 by Paul Kummer.

 A lilac form is known as var. lilacina; it was originally described as Agaricus geophyllus var. lilacinus by American mycologist Charles Horton Peck in 1872, who came across it in Bethlehem, New York.
 It was given its current name by Claude Casimir Gillet in 1876.
 It was classified as a separate species in 1918 by Calvin Henry Kauffman, who felt that it was consistently different and grew in different locales.
-A 2005 study of nuclear genes found that I. geophylla was closely related to I. fuscodisca, while I. lilacina came out as in a lineage with I. agglutinata and I. pudica.
+A 2005 study of nuclear genes found that I. geophylla was closely related to I. fuscodisca, while I. lilacina is more closely allied with I. agglutinata and I. pudica.